Week 6 reflection and 'thank you'

-First, we introduced you to some wider debates about public and patient involvement in health-care services.
-We saw how this involvement could take on various forms, ranging from professionals (such as doctors or nurses) offering information to the public at one end of the spectrum to the public (or users) themselves having greater decision-making powers.
-As Professor Rick Iedema from Monash University explained, public and patient involvement has become increasingly important for two reasons: a) the demand from citizens, consumers and taxpayers to have a greater say in how their public services are ran and; b) a belief in the practical benefits of consulting users to improve services.
+First, we introduced you to some wider debates about public and patient involvement in healthcare services.
+We saw how this involvement could take on various forms, ranging from professionals (such as doctors or nurses) offering information to the public, at one end of the spectrum, to the public (or users) themselves having greater decision-making powers.
+As Professor Rick Iedema from Monash University explained, public and patient involvement has become increasingly important for two reasons: the demand from citizens, consumers and taxpayers to have a greater say in how their public services are run; and a belief in the practical benefits of consulting users to improve services.
 We also saw how, despite growing support for public and patient involvement, questions have been raised about its feasibility and effectiveness.

 Stay updated, stay inspired

-We invite you to stay in touch with us at Warwick Business School to receive news and research about healthcare leadership and innovation in a global context.
-We plan to send no more than 4 emails in any year.
-To sign up, please follow this link.
+We invite you to stay in touch with us at Warwick Business School to follow news and research about healthcare leadership and innovation in a global context.

 We would like to express our thanks to you, the learners, for joining us over the last six weeks, and for all your valuable and insightful communications.

-From the whole team, and myself (Professor Ian Kirkpatrick), thank you!
+From the whole team, and myself (Professor Bernard Crump), thank you!

 © University of Warwick